Inzhenerka/docs.getdbt.tech/contributing/content-types.md

 * Guides contain at least one procedural section, plus at least one additional conceptual, referential, or procedural section.
 * Content within guides follows the content order used throughout the site.
 * Guides should include troubleshooting sections as frequently as possible.
 See the troubleshooting section below for more information.
-* Guides should include a section explaining who it's for, such as 'Who this is for' or `persona` frontmatter field.
+* Guides should include a section explaining who it's for, such as 'Who this is for' or `persona` frontmatter field (coming soon).
 This helps communicate the guide's audience and helps set expectations.

 ### Title guidelines for guides